The AI hype is clearly harmful

 A couple of ramifications are safe to expect.

-1. Businesses are now required (after a risk assessment) to get a full overview of what their software is and is composed of – including their Open Source transitive dependencies “all the way down” – in order to ensure they have no vulnerable components in use.
+1. Businesses are now required (after a risk assessment) to have a full overview of what their software is and is composed of – including their Open Source transitive dependencies – “all the way down” – in order to ensure they have no vulnerable components in use.

-2. Well over 80% of software in use is coming from Open Source ecosystems, authors, developers and maintainers.
-These communities should expect to get a level of scrutiny much greater than before, and are expected to share whatever metadata that is downstream users are obliged to share.
+2. With well over 80% of software in use depending on Open Source ecosystems, authors, developers and maintainers, FOSS communities should expect to get a level of scrutiny much greater than before, and expect to make available whatever metadata that their downstream users are obliged to have.

-3. Most businesses will realize that they depend on components and people that are in dire need of support.
+3. Most businesses will (eventually, hopefully) realize that they depend on components and people that are in need of their support.

-With this in mind, I would like to propose the adoption of an updated vocabulary to use in the coming years.
-The purpose is to help management of these businesses make decisions that are both beneficial for the continued sustainability of their commercial activity, but also for the same regarding the Open Source projects, authors and communities their business depends on.
+With this in mind, I would like to propose the adoption of an updated vocabulary to use in this new reality.
+This is for helping management of these businesses make informed decisions that are both beneficial for the continued sustainability of their commercial activity, and likewise for the Open Source projects, authors and communities their business depends on.

 A New Open Source Vocabulary